Alex McLeod (politician): Member of Parliament

-McLeod was a close associate of Gordon Coates.
+Back in parliament he was critical of the creation of the new "anti-socialist" Democrat Party in 1934.
+He was particularly critical of the presence of big donor money being behind the party.
+He made a speech in parliament about it and, under parliamentary privilege, named wealthy businessman William Goodfellow as being the funder of the party.
 In 1935, McLeod was awarded the King George V Silver Jubilee Medal.
+He retired from politics in 1935.

 Later life

 McLeod was a member of the Wellington Harbour Board (April 1919 – April 1921) and the Wairarapa member of the Wellington Hospital Board.
 He was a steward of the Wairarapa Racing Club.

 McLeod died at his home at Martinborough on 20 October 1938, and was buried at Martinborough Cemetery.
 He was survived by his wife and children, his son Norman Murdoch McLeod having drowned while duck-shooting at Kahutara in 1936.